tmtsoftware/csw/docs/src/main/messages/events.md

 ## System Event

-SystemEvent is used to describe a demand or other algorithm input from one component to the other.
-It is also used to publish internal state or status values of a component that may be of interest to other components in the system.
+`SystemEvent` is the type used to describe the majority of events in the system.
+An example is a demand that is the output of an algorithm in one component that is used as an input to another. `SystemEvent` is also used to publish internal state or status values of a component that may be of interest to other components in the system.

 Scala
 :   @@snip [EventsTest.scala](../../../../examples/src/test/scala/csw/messages/EventsTest.scala) { #systemevent }